myominhtet/BurmeseLLM-Character_Level/README.md

 This is self-practice for building LLM from scratch.
 I used Burmese Dataset collected from WIKI articles.
 First stage is building smiple BigramLanguageModel without self attention mechanism

+NOTE: The words may not be meaningful coz the bigram model will only look the one previous token or word to generate new token

 VERSION 1
 _________________________________________________________________________